Washington delays big banks from writing wills before a collapse

 TWO AGENCIES

-Much of regulators' criticism of the living wills thus far centres around banks' loose grip on their own data and information systems across a vast number of global subsidiaries.
+Much of regulators' criticism of the living wills thus far centers around banks' loose grip on their own data and information systems across a vast number of global subsidiaries.

 Even so, the Fed and the FDIC themselves have found it hard to agree on how to communicate with banks about the living wills, given their different legal mandates, this person said.